marbl/ModDotPlot/README.md

 ## Questions

-For bug reports or general usage questions, please raise a GitHub issue, or email asweete1 ~at~ jhu ~dot~ edu
+For bug reports or general usage questions, please raise a GitHub issue, or email alex ~dot~ sweeten ~at~ nih ~dot~ gov

 ---